• Skip to content

 Encephalitis is inflammation of the brain tissue.
 This stops the brain from working properly.
 It’s a serious condition.

-Encephalitis can happen in children of all ages, although it’s fairly uncommon.
+Encephalitis can happen in children of all ages, although it’s uncommon.

 Encephalitis is a medical emergency and needs immediate treatment.
-If you think your child might have encephalitis, take them straight to the nearest hospital emergency department.
+If you think your child might have encephalitis, take them to the nearest hospital emergency department or call 000 for an ambulance straight away.

 Encephalitis symptoms